atolye15/checklist/checklists/recruitment-process.md

 - [ ] Send an "Introduction Mail" about the interviewed position to the candidate
 Inform the candidate about related position's needs and learn more about their past experiences.

+- [ ] Forward test case to the candidate
+Evaluate to candidates who respond to the introduction mail.
+Ask to complete a small test run in order to observe candidates technical competence.

+- [ ] Share project case work
+Ask for more extensive project from the candidate who completes test process successfully.
+Get the information about the level of expertise.

+- [ ] Organize a job interview with the candidate
+Organize face-to-face interview with Hiring Managers in order share more detailed information about the candidate.

+- [ ] Final interview
+As the last step of the recruitment process, the final interview is held with the participation of the related managers.
+Make an offer to the suitable candidate.